 Design consultant Bill Nimelman has had a long career as a graphic designer, both in Dallas and Buffalo.
 He served as a magazine creative director, and has done extensive political campaign design work.
 Bill likes to paint, is on the board of the Roswell Park Art Alliance and is a design advisor to the National Stuttering Association.
 He is a graduate of Rochester Institute of Technology.

 Technology Administrator James Huang graduated from Queens College.
-For the past ten years, he has owned and operated HaiPower Computers which provides technical, hardware and software support, largely to the publishing industry.
+For the past fifteen years, he has owned and operated HaiPower Computers which provides technical, hardware and software support, largely to the publishing industry.

-Technology Support & Web Publishing Team: Wei Tung (New York) & Bowen Liu (China)
+Technology Support & Web Publishing Team: Wei Tung, Antony Wong (New York) & Bowen Liu (China)

 Facebook Community Editor: Michael Castellini